chungers/infrakit/gcp/README.md

  + Use Google Log driver
  + Monitoring
  + Configure project
- + Multiple managers
  + SSH keys
  + Additional swarm properties
  + Publish the templates
  + See how the Cloud Shell fits in the big picture
  + DTR/DDC
  + Auto-enable all the Apis we need
- + Share manager's url through the runtime config to be able to create workers sooner
  + Have each worker increment a counter to be able to wait from outside
- + Manager pool
  + Diagnostics